iamshang1/Projects/Advanced_ML/Human_Activity_Recognition/README.md

 person is performing different activities.
 This study compares the performance of different classiﬁers on a human activity recognition dataset.

+For an in-depth write up of this project, see [paper.pdf](https://github.com/iamshang1/Projects/blob/master/Advanced_ML/Human_Activity_Recognition/Paper.pdf).

 ##Files
 The following scripts are used for this project: